hbrt-rdzk/lung-diseases-detection/README.md

 1. Make sure you have CheXpert-v1.0-small in your root directory.
 2. Run `pip3 install -r python3-requirements.txt` to install packages.
-3. Run `python3 dataset_processing/preliminary_data_processing.py` to divide dataset into train, validation and test datasets.
+3. Run cells at `dataset_processing/divide_and_process.ipynb` to process and divide dataset into train, validation and test datasets.
-4. Run `python3 dataset_processing/multilabel_processing.py` or `python3 dataset_processing/singlelabel_processing.py` according to your needs.
-Multilabel approach overrides dataset folder; Singlelabel makes new folder with subfolders of images.

 ## Results